Qikfix/rpmdb_check/README.md

 # RPMdb Entries
 ---
-Total # of entries on RPMdb: 1205
+Total # of entries on RPMdb: 1212 el6 packages ..: 0
+el7 packages ..: 0
+el8 packages ..: 1210
+el9 packages ..: 0

+Packages with no version ..: 2
 ---

 # RPMdb Duplicate entries (this can take some time ...)